Capital One Venture X Business Review: Huge Perks, Great Value

 While the card has a $395 annual fee, that’s easy to justify thanks to the $300 annual Capital One Travel credit and 10,000 anniversary bonus miles.
 On top of that, the card offers a Priority Pass membership, Capital One Lounge access, and a great return on spending, all with no preset spending limit.

-The icing on the cake for this card is the huge bonus of 150K Capital One miles upon completing minimum spending.
+The icing on the cake for this card is the huge bonus.
 If you’re eligible for this card, I’d highly recommend applying.
-I know I plan on picking it up…
+I picked up the card when it launched, and it gets the bulk of my business spending…

 If you want to learn more about the Venture X Business or want to apply, follow this link.